Thinking about Moving to Kelowna?

 The Food Scene in Kelowna

-Known for its hot summers and temperate winters and is quickly becoming another great BC food destination.
+Known for its hot summers and temperate winters, it is quickly becoming another great BC food destination.
 Using the freshest local ingredients, Kelowna's top chefs bring you creative menus that will keep you coming back.
 A few of my local favourites include.

 RauDZ Regional Table

 - RauDZ Regional Table is a reincarnation of the four-diamond, multi-award-winning fine dining restaurant Fresco.
-After a successful eight years, Rod Butters and Audrey Surrao decided to realize their dream of opening a new contemporary restaurant featuring fresh local dishes in a comfortable relaxed space.
+After a successful eight years, Rod Butters and Audrey Surrao decided to realize their dream of opening a new contemporary restaurant featuring fresh local dishes in a comfortable, relaxed space.
+If you are looking for a unique dining experience in Kelowna, Raudz is definitely a top-notch choice.
+It's one of those places that can leave a lasting impression on visitors and locals alike.

 - Bouchons specializes in classic French cuisine in a relaxed environment.
 Headed by husband-and-wife team Richard Toussaint and Martine Lefèbvre, the restaurant’s interior feels very Parisian with its bright yellow walls and red banquettes.